-Facebook helping Germany to stop Russia election meddling
+Facebook helping Germany to stop Russian meddling

 Facebook chief Mark Zuckerberg has said he is helping to stop Russia from interfering in the German election, the way it did in the US and France.